 This is a list of our current potato breeding projects.
 With potatoes, I am generally trying to breed for practical novelty.
 Our customers are interested in varieties that taste and look unusual more than anything else.
 So, I focus on flavor, texture, and appearance, while trying to combine them with traits essential to small scale growing, particularly in the Pacific Northwest.
+I avoid working with modern potatoes and instead focus on Andean potatoes and wild species.
 I’m not trying to find the next great monocrop potato.
 My varieties are mostly planted in gardens or sometimes on small farms growing fresh vegetables, so my goals are very different from those of the big potato breeders who are producing varieties to be grown in acreage.
 Varieties come and go.
 I try to keep the really good ones alive as long as possible, but nothing lasts forever.

 Breeding Tetraploid Andean Potatoes for Longer Photoperiod